JonKing93/pfdf/docs/guide/watershed.rst

     >>> slopes = watershed.slopes(dem, flow)

 .. note:: The input DEM may be a raw DEM; a conditioned DEM is not required for this function.
+However, you may wish to use a conditioned DEM for consistency across your analyses.

 .. _relief: